We like to think we’re rational human beings.

 If you read these two blogs without realising I’m talking about you, you’re suffering from bias bias.

-WHAT ARE YOU GOING TO DO about this?
+WHAT ARE YOU GOING TO DO IN PROPERTY ?

-Are you going to take advantage of the property markets in 2015 or are you going to get caught by the traps ahead?
+Are you going to take advantage of these opportunities or are you going to get caught by the traps ahead?

 If so and you’re looking for independent advice, no one can help you quite like the independent property investment strategists at Metropole.